Sri Lankan Flag

 School in Sri Lanka

-Education is considered very important to the people of Sri Lanka.
+Having a good education is considered very important in Sri Lanka.
 Children attend primary school from the age of four to the age of 10.
 They attend junior secondary until the age of 14, senior secondary until the age of 16 and collegiate until the age of 19.
 If they do well in their exams they can go on to university.

 Learn some Sinhalese